Sly Stone: Film and television

-In season 5, episode 6 of “Law & Order”, Lt.
-Anita Van Buren mentions to her sons that she likes Sly Stone’s music.

 Greg Zola made a documentary about Sly Stone, Small Talk About Sly.
 It was begun on, or prior to 2006.
 It was completed prior to 2017.
-It has been described in Ellen Exner's book, Bach Perspectives, Volume 13 Bach Reworked as a series of interviews about the musical background and contributions of Sly Stone.
+It has been described in Ellen Exner's book, Bach Perspectives, Volume 13 Bach Reworked, as a series of interviews about the musical background and contributions of Sly Stone.
 It is viewable in sections.

 Michael Rubenstone's On the Sly: In Search of the Family Stone was released in 2017.
 In the film, Rubenstone travels across the United States in a bid to track down those who were involved with Sly Stone.
 The film played at the Slamdance Film Festival.

-The documentary Sly Lives! (aka the Burden of Black Genius) by Ahmir "Questlove" Thompson was released in 2025.
-It explores the challenges black performers face, and celebrates how Stone was able to establish a healthy life after the pressures of show business and fame.
+The documentary Sly Lives! (aka the Burden of Black Genius), directed by Ahmir "Questlove" Thompson, was released in 2025.
+It explores the challenges that black performers face, and celebrates how Stone was able to establish a healthy life after the pressures of show business and fame.
 Some interviews from Small Talk About Sly and Michael Rubenstone's On the Sly: In Search of the Family Stone were used in the documentary.

-Before Stone died, he was working on a screenplay based off his 2024 memoir.
+Before Stone died, he was working on a screenplay based on his 2024 memoir.
 His family commented: "Sly recently completed the screenplay for his life story, a project we are eager to share with the world in due course."